dolph/cv/README.md

 ## *Principal Software Engineer*, Rackspace (2011-2017)

-At [Rackspace](https://www.rackspace.com/), I worked as an open source [Python](https://www.python.org/) developer, on a globally distributed team, in the [OpenStack](https://www.openstack.org/) community.
+At [Rackspace](https://www.rackspace.com/), I worked as an open source [Python](https://www.python.org/) developer on a globally distributed team in the [OpenStack](https://www.openstack.org/) community.
 After being hired as a **Software Engineer**, I was promoted to **Principal Engineer** in November 2014.

-During that time, I become a core contributor of [OpenStack Keystone](http://github.com/openstack/keystone), the identity service for OpenStack-based clouds, and I was subsequently elected by my peers as the Project Technical Lead (PTL) and a member of the [OpenStack Technical
+During that time, I became a core contributor of [OpenStack Keystone](http://github.com/openstack/keystone), the identity service for OpenStack-based clouds, and I was subsequently elected by my peers as the Project Technical Lead (PTL) and a member of the [OpenStack Technical